 How to Set Up HubSpot Lead Scoring in Just 3 Steps

-On a technical level, HubSpot lead scoring is built around a numerical score, in which points are added to (Positive Attributes) or detracted from (Negative Attributes) your records based on a number of criteria you can set up in your account.
+On a technical level, HubSpot lead scoring is built around a numerical score, in which points are added to (Positive Attributes) or detracted from (Negative Attributes) your records based on several criteria you can set up in your account.

 Ready to build your HubSpot lead scoring system with your browser tab open?
 Not so fast.

-Before filling in all the HubSpot score properties, you’d need to
+Before filling in all the HubSpot lead scoring properties, you’d need to

 - understand how the system works,

-- set up your lead scoring criteria, and, perhaps more importantly,
+- and set up your lead scores in HubSpot.

-HubSpot Lead Scoring Step 1: Familiarize With the System
+HubSpot Lead Scoring Step 1: Define your ICP

-HubSpot lead scoring has two main attribute sets, they can be:
+HubSpot lead scoring tool has two main attribute sets; they can be:

 - Positive Attributes: points are added to the score if the record meets the criteria in this set.
 Conversely, points are removed from the score if the record doesn’t meet the criteria.